hydroo/ramsey-number-5/test-8/README.txt

 This will trade off performance, unfortunately, but it seems unavoidable at this time.

 # Possible next steps - August 2024
+- Fix NodesByDegree.dump()
+- Fix permutation counting for logs by including the pre-testing?!
+Perhaps as a separate entry

 - Maybe try to get rid of index array in NodesByDegree.
 See note in the code.
-- Fix permutation counting for logs by including the pre-testing?!
-Perhaps as a separate entry
 - Print size of complete and empty edge masks
 - Look into reducing the pre-alloc for uniqueGraphs to never go over the RAM size.
   This leads to notable slowdowns (up to 8% total) as well as sometimes much higher RAM (3->4GB) usage.